dtemilade/newshub/README.md

 ## Future

 While there's still room for improvement and updates of features that I would love to implement into NewsHub.
-Such as adding more NEWSAPIs and features to keep users motivated and engaged such as alerts and notifications as well as featuring authentication means to strenghten the security.
+Such as adding more NEWSAPIs and features to keep users motivated and engaged.
+Also, I intend to add authentication method for user verification.

 If you have any suggestions or would like to contribute to NewsHub, please contact me.